Did thedonald.win Turn against Fox News after the Election?

 Footnotes #

 1. Of course Fox News ended up being correct on Arizona, but it was still probably a premature call.
 “I think there are some people that still think that might have been a little bit early”, former White House press secretary and modern-day Cicero Sarah Huckabee Sanders said shortly thereafter.
-And of course among those people was Nate Silver. ↩︎
+And among those people was Nate Silver. ↩︎

 2. I’m not an expert in statistical modelling so there may be bugs in there.
 But the results make sense to me and agree reasonably with my naïve plots and with my priors.
 Most of what I know about this stuff, I’ve learned from Richard McElreath’s outstanding book Statistical Rethinking. ↩︎